Leasehold Advice

 The Leasehold Reform, Housing and Urban Development Act 1993 is the backbone of the modern system.
 It gives long-leaseholders the statutory right to extend their leases and gives blocks the statutory right to collective enfranchisement.
 It is the Act under which lease extensions and enfranchisement claims still proceed today.

-The Commonhold and Leasehold Reform Act 2002 introduced Right to Manage, brought in commonhold as a form of tenure (little used in practice), and made several procedural reforms.
+The Commonhold and Leasehold Reform Act 2002 introduced Right to Manage, brought in commonhold as a form of tenure (little used in practice) and made several procedural reforms.
 Right to Manage in particular has been a useful route for blocks that want control of the management without buying the freehold.

 The Leasehold Reform (Ground Rent) Act 2022 capped ground rent on most new long leases of residential premises granted on or after 30 June 2022 at a peppercorn.
 It applies only to new leases granted from that date; existing leases continue on their original terms.